 The new index provides Primary Articles with 22.62% weightage, 64.23% for manufactured products and power and fuel with 13.15%.
 Appreciation of Rupees against the Dollar has also helped the Wholesale Inflation to cool off.

 Manufacturing Sector constitutes 77.6% of the new IIP index while 14.4% is allotted to the Mining sector and 8% to Electricity.

-Inflation remaining well below the mid-term target of 4% is a relief for RBI.
-But the slowness in economy is evident with the Industry output contracting.
+Inflation remains well below the mid-term target of 4% is a relief for RBI.

 Industrial Output is expected to improve with the Industries coming out of the demonetization impact and looking to be on track on growth track.

 Goods and Service Tax (GST) has been introduced and the impact on the inflation needs to be evaluated.
 The revision of GST rates is expected to help keep Inflation in control.

 US policy is bound to create few concerns in the India specially the IT Sector which has major business ties.
 One has to remain cautious with decision making, while “wait and watch” would be the ideal alternative in this scenario.